makeasnek/FindTheMag/readme.md

 <b>This tool requires that you have the Gridcoin wallet running on your machine</b> and that it is fully synced.
 See FAQ for ways around this.
 The
 wallet doesn't need any coins in it, just an up-to-date copy of the blockchain.
 It also requires **python 3.8 or higher**, though earlier versions may work they are unsupported.
 If you just installed BOINC, this tool takes about 48 hours to start working as we have to wait for projects to grant you credit for your work.
+Though really a week's worth of data is about the minimum you'd need to get useful information from this tool.

 <b>If you use an account manager like BAM:</b>